cocos/cocos-docs/en/publish/publish-huawei-quick-games.md

 - **Supported Minimum Platform Version Number**

   This item is required.
-According to the requirements of Huawei Fast Games, this value must be greater than or equal to **1035** at present.
+According to the requirements of Huawei Quick Games, this value must be greater than or equal to **1035** at present.

 - **Custom manifest file path (optional)**

-  This is an optional item, which is the expansion function of Huawei Fast Game.
+  This is an optional item, which is the expansion function of Huawei Quick Game.
 When you use it, you need to select a json file, and the data type in the file is required to be in json format. **Note**: The json data is not available when the key value are `package`, `appType`, `name`, `versionName`, `versionCode`, `icon`, `minPlatformVersion`, `config`, `display`, otherwise it will be overwritten by data such as **App Package Name**, **App Name**, **Desktop Icon**, **App Version Name**, **pp Version Number** during the build.

 - **Small Packet Mode**

   This item is optional.
-The in-package volume of the fast game contains code and resources that cannot exceed 10M, and resources can be loaded via network requests. **Small Packet Mode** is to help users keep the script files in the fast game package, other resources are uploaded to the remote server, and downloaded from the remote server as needed.
+The in-package volume of the quick game contains code and resources that cannot exceed 10M, and resources can be loaded via network requests. **Small Packet Mode** is to help users keep the script files in the quick game package, other resources are uploaded to the remote server, and downloaded from the remote server as needed.
 And the download, cache and version management of remote resources, Cocos Creator has already helped the user.
 What the user needs to do is the following steps:

   1. When building, check the **Small Packet Mode** and fill in the **Small Packet Mode Server Path**.